nathenharvey/conference-call-backgrounds/README.md

 Attendees are encouraged to **use one of the backgrounds** from [this repository](https://github.com/nathenharvey/conference-call-backgrounds).
 It is OK if you do not have a green screen and the rendering is less than optimal, in fact, that might make the event even more fun for everyone!

 ## Want to attend?

+Interested in joining our next remote-firendly happy hour?
+Follow [@nathenharvey](https://twitter.com/nathenharvey) and watch for an announcement or send a DM to [@nathenharvey](https://twitter.com/nathenharvey) asking to be added to the next calendar invite.

 Email [Nathen Harvey](mailto:nathen.harvey@gmail.com?Subject=Distributed-Happy-Hour) asking for a calendar invite with details of the event.